 - Scottish Ambulance Service

-There are a range of other organisations and agencies, such as the Maritime & Coastguard Agency, Transport Scotland, etc that can be consulted by the permanent group if the proposed event requires this.
+There are a range of other organisations and agencies, such as the Maritime and Coastguard Agency, Transport Scotland, etc that can be consulted by the permanent group if the proposed event requires this.

-If you are planning an event you should contact the SAG as soon as possible using the notification form below.
+If you are planning an event you should consider the events already notified to the SAG to prevent any conflict of dates, routes or adverse cumulative impacts on communities.
+A list of public events is available using the link below.
+You should then contact the SAG as soon as possible using the notification form below.

-For any specific questions or for advice, email email@example.com.
+For any specific questions or advice email: email@example.com.

 Please give 12 weeks advance warning of the event.

 Remember the organiser of the event is responsible for safety at public events.

 We would encourage you to consult the Health and Safety Executive (HSE) Event Safety Guide.

 Event organisers are strongly urged to engage with community representatives to ensure a successful and safe event takes place.

 Once submitted, the notification form will be automatically distributed around relevant members of the group who may then contact you if it is thought that there are some issues that you need to consider or address.